 For over 15 years, Steve Scott has been hand-picking Belgian Malinois puppies and trained adult dogs for use in personal protection and service work.
 He not only has extensive training experience in the field but also knows what behaviors to look for in successful working dogs.

-Contact Scott’s Police K9 today to learn more about our trained Belgian Malinois we have available for adoption.
+Contact Scott’s K9 today to learn more about the trained Belgian Malinois we have available for adoption.
 Many have been imported from Europe to ensure the highest quality bloodlines and training.